Connected components of qcqs schemes and projective spaces: Connected components of qcqs schemes

 \begin{proof} By Lemma \ref{Theorem lrs 5}, the map $\mathscr{B}(R)\rightarrow\Clop(X)$ given by $s\mapsto X_{s}$ is an isomorphism of rings.
 Hence, their prime spectra are homeomorphic $\Spec(\mathscr{B}(R))\simeq\Spec(\Clop(X))$.
 By Corollary \ref{Coro iv}, every quasi-component of $X$ is connected.
 Then by Lemma \ref{Lemma I}, $\pi_{0}(X)\simeq \Spec(\mathscr{B}(R))$.
 In particular, for any ring $R$, we have the canonical homeomorphism $\pi_{0}(\Spec(R))\simeq \Spec(\mathscr{B}(R))$.
 This completes the proof. \end{proof}

-\begin{example} We show with an example that there is a scheme $X$ such that $\pi_{0}(X)$, the space of connected components, is not necessarily homeomorphic to $\pi_{0}(\Spec(R))$ where $R=\mathscr{O}_{X}(X)$.
+\begin{example} We first show with an example that there is a scheme $X$ such that $\pi_{0}(X)$, the space of connected components, is not necessarily homeomorphic to $\pi_{0}(\Spec(R))$ where $R=\mathscr{O}_{X}(X)$.
 For instance, consider the scheme $X=\coprod\limits_{I}\Spec(k)$, the disjoint union of copies of $\Spec(k)$ where $k$ is a field, and the index set $I$ is infinite.
 Then each point of $X$ is a connected component, and so $\pi_{0}(X)=I$ with the discrete topology.
 But $R=\mathscr{O}_{X}(X)=\prod\limits_{I}k$ and so $\Spec(R)$ is the Stone-Čech compactification of the infinite discrete space $I$ and so has the cardinality $2^{2^{|I|}}$.
 But $\Spec(R)$ is totally disconnected.
 In fact, every zero-dimensional affine scheme and more generally every quasi-separated zero-dimensional scheme is totally disconnected (see \cite[Tag 0CKV]{Johan}).
 Then $\pi_{0}(\Spec(R))=\Spec(R)$ has many points than $\pi_{0}(X)$, the two spaces are not even in bijection, let alone homeomorphic.
-There are also examples of schemes $X$ such that $\pi_{0}(X)$ and $\pi_{0}(\Spec(R))$ are homeomorphic where $R=\mathscr{O}_{X}(X)$, but $X$ fails to be quasi-compact or quasi-separated. \end{example}